Primordial Black Holes as a Factory of Axions: Extragalactic Photons from Axions: Hawking radiation of PBH

-As a result of quantum effects, PBHs could evaporate emitting particles and the evaporation is related to the temperature of PBHs by the Stephan-Boltzmann radiation law, $J = \sigma T_{\text{PBH}}^4$ where $J$ is the radiation energy flux, $\sigma = \pi^2 k^4/ 60 \hbar^3 c^4$ is the Stephan-Boltzmann constant, and $T_{\text{PBH}}$ is the temperature of PBH.
-The emission rate of a particle $i$ with energy $E$ from a PBH is~\cite{Hawking:1975vcx}

-where $g_i$ is the internal degrees of freedom of the emitted particle, $\Gamma_i$ is the greybody factor, and $s_i$ is the spin of the particle.
-In this work, the emission rate is calculated with the public code {\it BlackHawk}~\cite{Arbey:2019mbc} with precisely obtained greybody factors~\cite{Ida:2002ez, Ida:2005ax, Ida:2006tf}.
-We assume that PBHs have monochromatic mass $dn_{\rm{PBH}}/dM_{\rm{PBH}} = \delta(M-M_{\rm{PBH}})$, but it is rather straightforward to change with extended spectrum.
-We also assume isotropic distribution.
-For simplicity, we focus on the Schwarzschild (non-rotating and uncharged) PBHs as the angular momentum and charge emission is efficient, in general~\cite{Page:1976df, Page:1976ki, Page:1977um}.
+where $g_X$ is the internal degrees of freedom of the emitted particle, $\Gamma_X$ is the greybody factors~\cite{Ida:2002ez, Ida:2005ax, Ida:2006tf}, and $s_X$ is the spin of the particle.
+In this analysis, we focus on non-rotating PBHs as the emission of angular momentum is efficient and the remaining PBHs are likely non-rotating~\cite{Page:1976df, Page:1976ki, Page:1977um}.
+We use {\it BlackHawk}~\cite{Arbey:2019mbc} for the emission rate calculation.